splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 Because endpoint-level and service-level MMS include a subset of the metrics that TMS include, you might notice that metric values for a service are slightly different depending on the context in Splunk APM.
 This is because MMS are the basis of the dashboard view, and MMS can only have a ``kind`` of ``SERVER`` or ``CONSUMER``.
 In contrast, TMS are the basis of the Troubleshooting and Tag Spotlight views, and TMS aren't restricted to specific metrics.
 For example, values for ``checkout`` service metrics displayed in the host dashboard might be different from the metrics displayed in the Troubleshooting view because there are multiple span ``kind`` values associated with this service that the MMS that power the dashboard don't monitor.

-To restrict your TMS to endpoint-only data so that you can compare MMS and TMS directly, filter to a specific endpoint or break down the service map by endpoint.
+To restrict your TMS to endpoint-only data, so that you can compare MMS and TMS directly, filter to a specific endpoint or break down the service map by endpoint.

 .. _mms-dimensions: